mortii/anki-morphs/docs/src/user_guide/installation/installing-spacy.md

 After the installation, go back to the command prompt and type in `py --list` again.
 You should now see the new Python version you installed.
 </details>

-Now you need to find out which spaCy models you want to download.
-A spaCy model determines which language is used and how to interpret that language.
-Find the names of the models you want to use from the [spaCy website](https://spacy.io/usage/models), e.g., `en_core_web_sm`.

 Now we are ready to install spaCy, spacy models, and Anki (aqt).
 I have installed Python 3.12, so my example below will use the `py -3.12` command.
 I also want to use Korean and Russian, so I'm going to download the spaCy